 Central teams within companies, such as platform teams, are typically responsible for managing the Moderne Platform.
 They configure Moderne ingest for their organization’s codebase to produce LSTs en masse.

 By operating on already produced and cached LSTs, the Moderne Platform produces OpenRewrite recipe results within minutes.
-Developers can search and transform code, examine diffs, and issue pull requests that can later be reviewed and put through the usual CI/CD pipeline.
+Developers can search and transform code, examine diffs, and issue pull requests en masse that can later be reviewed and put through the usual CI/CD pipeline.

-When applying open-source recipes to modernize individual repositories, the benefit of running OpenRewrite recipes far outweighs the cost.
+When applying recipes to modernize individual repositories, the benefit of running OpenRewrite recipes far outweighs the cost.
 However, running recipes at scale, especially those driving large-scale migrations, means you have to make sure the recipes will work as expected.

 At Moderne, we use the platform when developing and testing such recipes with the open-source community.
 Moreover, we run and compile them daily to make sure there are no regressions.
 When you don’t rely on the open-source community to supply you with recipes, and want to build your own custom migrations, the Moderne Platform is essential.
 Moderne tools are free for open-source maintainers, and Moderne runs a free tenant for open-source software at app.moderne.io.

-Here are some of the key benefits and features of the Moderne Platform.
+Read on to learn more about the key benefits and features of the Moderne Platform.

-Traditionally, enterprise code impact analyses are expensive, lengthy, labor-intensive endeavors—costing in the millions of dollars, taking weeks or months of multiple engineers’ time to perform multiple difficult, tedious work digging into code.
+Traditionally, enterprise code impact analyses are expensive, lengthy, labor-intensive endeavors—costing in the millions of dollars, taking weeks or months of multiple engineers’ time to perform difficult, tedious work digging into code.
 It takes so long that results are typically outdated before the analysis is finished since code is always moving forward.
 The typical reward?
 Impact analysis paralysis and a failed code migration or modernization effort.

 The Moderne Platform provides a new paradigm for performing large-scale code impact analyses.
 As a standard, built-in capability of Moderne, impact analyses can now be done in minutes—across any number of repositories and millions or billions of lines of code.
 The result?
 Impact analyses that are continuously up-to-date and actionable in real time because the capabilities are always-on.

-Two key features of the Moderne Platform aid developers, platform engineers, and data engineers in performing code impact analysis easily and inexpensively.
+Two key features of the Moderne Platform aid developers, platform engineers, and data engineers in performing code impact analysis easily and inexpensively:

 The Moderne CLI (command line interface) enables developers to work locally to examine and auto-remediate code on multiple repositories.
-Essentially, the Moderne CLI (see below) was built to amplify the refactoring automation capacity and control that developers can have at their fingertips.
+Essentially, the Moderne CLI was built to amplify the refactoring automation capacity and control that developers can have at their fingertips.
 The number of repos in play is only limited by the computing power of a developer’s own machine.

 By using the Moderne CLI in combination with the Moderne Platform, you can accelerate developer work across your organization plus align with multiple teams and business units to operate on the codebase at unprecedented scale.